"I don't f--king care if you like it."

 Understanding the Challenger's Heart

-Here's what most people miss about Type 8s: underneath all that strength is a profound tenderness.
+Here's what most people miss about Type 8s: underneath all that strength is profound tenderness.

-That's the gift of the Type 8: they model what it looks like to have fierce boundaries.
-They teach us that protecting yourself isn't selfish—it's necessary.
+That's the gift of Type 8s: they model what fierce boundaries look like.
+They teach us that protecting yourself isn't selfish.
+It's necessary.

 What would your life look like if you stopped caring whether people liked it?